-The interest rates on the Company's investments are disclosed in note 5 and on the Company's borrowings in note 6.
+The interest rates on the Company's Related Party Advances & LGFA Borrower Notes are disclosed in note 5 and on the Company's borrowings in note 6.

 Fair value interest rate risk

 Fair value interest rate risk is the risk that the value of a financial instrument will fluctuate due to changes in market interest rates.
 The Company's exposure to fair value interest rate risk is limited to its borrowings and short-term bank deposits, at fixed interest rates and derivatives at fixed interest rates.